When you’re an individual, they call it a personality.

 For example, Figments pointed out a variety of differentiation strategies across industries.
 Both Chipotle and Taco Bell target a younger crowd that’s looking for a convenient Tex-Mex experience.
 But the branding couldn’t separate the two companies further apart—the tagline “We’re not afraid to say we’re real chickens” on the part of Chipotle demonstrates their attention to the quality of their ingredients, while Taco Bell’s advertising tends to focus on fun, affordable food.

 Has it worked?
 Chipotle launched a “For Real” campaign to highlight specific ingredients—a campaign that the Wall Street Journal called the largest campaign in terms of spending for a quarter.
-Only time will tell whether this specific branding campaign will work, but one thing is clear: companies like Chipotle see the power of a distinct personality and use it to the highest possible competitive advantage.
+One thing is clear here: companies like Chipotle see the power of a distinct personality and use it to the highest possible competitive advantage.

 Given the statistics that suggest better branding will yield in bottom-line results when it comes to the competitive advantage, what are some ways today’s companies can go about building a stronger, more recognizable brand?
 Here are a few suggestions: